 Formation and Need for Removal - The products of combustion will contain small particles of flyash.
-The flyash will collect in the exhaust venting system and restrict the flow of the fuel gases.
+The flyash will collect in the exhaust venting system and restrict the flow of exhaust gases.
 Incomplete combustion, such as occurs during startup, shutdown, or incorrect operation of the room heater will lead to some soot formation which will collect in the exhaust venting system.
-The exhaust venting system should be inspected at least once every year to determine if cleaning is necessary.
+The entire exhaust venting system should be professionally cleaned at least once every year.

 The products of combustion will contain small particles of fly ash which must be removed from the inner walls of the stove and from the venting system periodically.
-Removing fly ash and soot improves efficiency, insures that the flue venting passageway is clear and unobstructed.
+Removing fly ash and soot improves efficiency and insures that the flue venting passageway is clear and unobstructed.
 The stove should be cleaned after each ton of pellets (50 bags) and the venting system inspected and cleaned after each heating season.